MengtingSong/EC601_MiniProject_1/README.md

 I, as a foreigner newly arrived at the US, want to know that which cities I should start with for traveling so that I can get the best experience within the limited time.

 I, as a travelling agnecy, want to know the popularity rank of the popular US cities, so that I can arrange tourism products accordingly.

+## MVP
+The project will sort out the top 10 most favored US cities for a short trip using google sentiment analysis on the popular and real-time related Tweets.

 ## Architecture:
 ![image text](https://github.com/MengtingSong/EC601_MiniProject_1/blob/master/601_mini1_architecture_v2.png)